 The Multiplex Bamboo is a wonderful privacy screen and accent plant.
 Privacy screens are gaining popularity, as homeowners and landscapers search for ways to block out unsightly views and sounds.
 Although fences can take on this role, they lack the natural wonder and beauty of which only a living plant is capable.
-That is why gardeners have started to plant plants, like the Multiplex Bamboo, that can grow to quickly block out these sights and sounds.
+That is why gardeners have started to use plants, like the Multiplex Bamboo, that can grow to quickly block out these sights and sounds.
 Plant a thin row of this Bamboo along driveways or property lines to create a living wall!
 The dense foliage and growth of the Multiplex Bamboo makes it an ideal fit for this task.
 Many gardeners also enjoy using this Bamboo as an accent plant, as its color and texture can add a bit of variety to the dull garden set.

 Your Multiplex Bamboo is considered fast-growing, though the growth rate can vary dramatically based on growing conditions, sun exposure, water availability, and daily care.
 During certain balanced growth spurts, the Bamboo may grow as much as 2 to 3 feet in a single day, reaching almost 30 feet in as little as 2 years.
 In most cases, it averages between 15 and 20 feet in height, though some gardeners have reported heights as high as 30 feet or slightly more.
 The individual tree will only reach about 4 to 6 feet wide, so be sure to plant several if you are looking for the perfect privacy screen.

 The Multiplex Bamboo is most commonly used as a privacy screen or wind screen plant.
 The tree’s fast, dense growth helps it to quickly form walls that can both border gardens and properties.
 Gardeners love the Multiplex Bamboo because it forms fabulous hedges, adds garden variety, and requires such minimal assistance.